AidanMcConachie/chillteam7-game-catalog/README.md

 ## Classes and Objects
 If something can be a class, and should be a class, implement it as a class!

 ## Master Branch V.S.
-Other branches
+Other Branches
 - If you want to implement simple fixes, or add commments, commit and push to main
 - If you are working on a large feature, such as a user story, push to another branch